molgenis/molgenis-service-armadillo/CONTRIBUTING.md

 We release through [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) which autoincrement using [Semantic versioning](https://semver.org/).

+We use mooltiverse [Nyx](https://mooltiverse.github.io/nyx/guide/user/introduction/how-nyx-works/) for changelog and publishing to github.

+Run `./gradlew tasks --group Release` to see all release tasks

 Use `./gradlew nyxMake` to see what is build in [build/distributions](./build/distributions/).

 ### Major, Minor, Fix updates